Neduzen/lhvpetecon-surface/README.md

 </br>

 Global surface groups data will be available via SWISSUbase (project number 20253, https://www.swissubase.ch/de/catalogue/studies/20253/18714/overview).<br />
-The TIF and CSV files needed for replicating our analyses in the journal publication are available in the folder "Replication_Files". </br>
+The TIF and CSV files needed for replicating our analyses in the journal publication are available in the "Replication_Files" folder. </br>